Stanford Acceptance Rate | Requirements, SAT/ACT Scores, GPA, & Admission

 Applicants must be academically successful and pass entrance exams to be considered.

-Candidates must maintain a high GPA, pass the required entrance exams, and request letters of recommendation from two faculty members in order to be accepted.
+Candidates must maintain a high GPA, pass the required entrance exams, and request letters of recommendation from two faculty members to be accepted.

 Stanford University accepts applicants from a wide range of backgrounds.

-White, Asian, Hispanic, African American, and American Indian students all attend the university.
+White, Asian, Hispanic, African American, and American Indian students attend the university.

-Additionally, there are students of two or more races as well as Native Hawaiians.
+Additionally, there are students of two or more races and Native Hawaiians.

-When doctoral programs are taken into consideration, the proportion of white students increases to almost 50%.
+When doctoral programs are considered, the proportion of white students increases to almost 50%.

 Recommendation